hgballesteros/snowpack-react-typescript-tailwind/README.md

 2. It's super easy to disable (remove or comment out the `experimental` portion of `snowpack.config.js`)

 ### Yarn

+> Not applicable if you used `npx create-snowpack-app new-app --template snowpack-react-typescript-tailwind`

 Remove `yarn.lock` if you want to switch package managers (i.e. npm, etc)